Norrels/Norrels/README.md

 - :coffee: My first language was Java, I started learn in June of 2021

-- :blue_book:  I’m currently learning Go
+- :blue_book:  I’m currently learning Go and Bun

 - 🖼️ The possibility of being creative is what makes me love development.